eclipse-vertx/vert.x/core_manual_groovy.md

 The `write` method or leftShift is asynchronous and always returns immediately after the write has been queued.

 The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can pass in a handler as a final argument.

-This handler will then be invoked when the write has completed:

-    sock.write('hello') { println "It has actually been written" }

 Let's put it all together.